OCN-682-UH/Poppinga/Week_05/Lectures/Week05_notes.md

 showing how they can be the same: left_join(T1, T2) == right_join(T2,
 T1) %\>% arrange(Site.ID) %\>% relocate(pH, .after = Temperature)

-inner_join vs full_join Inner join only keeps the data that is complete in both data sets.
+#### inner_join vs full_join

+Inner join only keeps the data that is complete in both data sets.

-what is the difference? order of the Site.ID and the order of the columns, but the data will be the same
+what is the difference?
+order of the Site.ID and the order of the columns, but the data will be the same

-inner_join vs full_join Full join keeps everything.
+inner_join vs full_join.
+Full join keeps everything.

 ``` r
 inner_join(T1, T2)